 • Don’t say yes to the thousand (well-meaning) requests sitting in my inbox

-• Don’t feel guilty about not planning one thing for Valentine’s Day (we’ll be on the road)
+• Don’t plan one thing for Valentine’s Day

 • Don’t work all hours of the day

-• Don’t do everything I could possibly do to promote my upcoming book
+• Don’t do everything I could possibly do to promote my books

-• Don’t keep Facebook open when I’m trying to write
+• Don’t keep Facebook or Twitter open when I write

 • Don’t feel guilty about our daughter not having a birthday party this year